 - 1 teaspoon vanilla extract

-- In medium mixing bowl, whisk together white rice flour, cornstarch, sweet rice flour, baking powder, granulated sugar, salt, and xanthan gum.
-In small bowl, whisk together milk, eggs, oil, and vanilla extract until smooth.
+Make the Waffle Batter: In medium mixing bowl, whisk together white rice flour, cornstarch, sweet rice flour, baking powder, granulated sugar, salt, and xanthan gum.
+Add the milk, eggs, oil, and vanilla extract.
+Whisk until smooth.

-- Heat waffle iron according to manufacturer's directions.
+Heat waffle iron according to manufacturer's directions.
 Spray iron generously with non-stick cooking spray.
-Spoon batter onto hot iron (amount of batter will vary depending on your iron)
+Spoon batter onto hot iron (amount of batter will vary depending on your iron).
+Cook until crisp.
+Serve with icing.
+(Note: to clean your waffle iron.
+Heat on the low setting.
+This loosens the stuck-on sugar.
+Wipe (carefully) with a damp cloth while the iron is warm.